vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 #### Pool Governance Parameters

 Liquidity pool governance parameters have a significant influence on the shape of the AMM curve and the liquidity allocation toward each pool.
+Notional's governance is controlled by a 3-of-5 multisig consisting of two team members and three community members.

 - **Deposit shares** represent the proportion of incoming liquidity allocated among active pools.
 Deposit shares should add up to 1 (100%).
 For USDC, deposit shares are set at 45% for a 3-month maturity, 40% for a 6-month maturity, and 15% for a 1-year maturity.